MACHU PICCHU OVERLAND - STANDARD

 The current is 220 volts AC.
 In most hotel bathrooms, there is an electrical outlet with 110 volts for electric shavers, but this should not be used for travel irons or hair dryers.
 Most hotel rooms are equipped with hairdryers.

-For domestic flights in Peru, it is permitted to check one piece of 23Kg (50 pounds) per person and 1 carry-on of 8Kg (17.5 pounds) per person.
-Additional pieces can be stored in Lima upon requests for your return.
+For domestic flights in Peru, you may check one piece of luggage weighing 23Kg (50 pounds) per person and one carry-on of 8Kg (17.5 pounds) per person.

 Documents and Visa Requirements:

 Foreign passengers entering Peru must have a passport valid at least 6 months past the day of arrival in Peru.

 J.W.
 Marriott Hotel or similar in Cusco - Deluxe Room